maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 Below is a basic overview of the features and structure of the component.

 - each component has only one `x-data` directive
-- the value of the `x-data` is always a function defined using `Alpine.data`
+- the value of the `x-data` is always a function defined using `Alpine.data()`
 - component props are passed via `data-*` attributes on the main element
 - directives and attributes for internal elements are bound using the `x-bind` directive
 - some directives (e.g., `x-text`, `x-for`, `x-transition`) are bound directly in the template to allow customization
 - some elements use `class-*` attributes to add styles based on their variant.
 These classes are conditionally added or removed using Alpine `x-bind:class` directive
 - classes for transitions are defined using the `x-alt-transition` directive, which is part of the transition plugin.
+This is optional, you can use Alpine native `x-transition` instead.
 You can read more about transition plugin [here](/documentation/plugins).

 ### Props